Tell us about your library memories

 goring church school

-by caswall, about 1 month ago
+by caswall, 3 months ago

 I am 87 years old.
 When I was at Goring Church school, from the age about 6, I remember the library was held in the main classroom.
 The books were kept in folding cupboards and they were opened on Saturdays for the public.
 We each had a ticket with a pocket for the small card from the book which was tucked in and filed away.
 When we returned the book, the piece of card was put back in the book, which was put back on the shelves.